fderuiter/redesigned-spork/README.md

 # imednet-openAPI

-This repository hosts OpenAPI specifications for two clinical research platforms.
+This repository hosts OpenAPI specifications for iMednet

-- **iMednet EDC API**: see `imednet/openapi.yaml` and the accompanying RST documentation under `imednet/api_docs`.

-GitHub Actions workflows validate the specifications automatically when the specification file changes.
-After a successful validation, reusable jobs generate language specific SDKs and upload them as build artifacts.